sai-147/S2_T12/README.md

 <details>
   <summary>Detail</summary>

-  > Neatly update the Verilog code in code style only.
+  > Neatly update the Verilog code using code style only.
 </details>

 ## References